grimace87/Stitchy/README.md

 applications are also available for the command line and as an Android app.

 Configuration options include:
-- Output format, supporting PNG, JPEG and more
+- Output format, supporting PNG, JPEG, WebP, and more
 - Alignment of input images in the output
 - Output image size limits